 Published in the journal Epidemiology, a study concludes that a gluten-free diet may actually pose serious health risks.
-According to study co-author Maria Argos, assistant professor of epidemiology at the University of Illinois at Chicago (UIC), and her colleagues found that those who go gluten-free may increase exposure to arsenic and mercury.
+According to their study, co-author Maria Argos, assistant professor of epidemiology at the University of Illinois at Chicago (UIC), and her colleagues found that those who go gluten-free may increase exposure to arsenic and mercury.

 Essentially, gluten is a protein found in wheat, barley, and rye.
-For those that don’t eat gluten, rice flour is a viable alternative and is used in many gluten-free products.
+For those who don’t eat gluten, rice flour is a viable alternative and is used in many gluten-free products.
 In many cases, people can’t eat gluten because they have autoimmune diseases like celiac disease.
 However, some people avoid gluten or limit their intake even if they’re not sensitive to it.

 Then, they took blood and urine samples to test the levels of metal toxicity among those surveyed.
 Once completed, the researchers found that mercury levels were 70% higher in the blood among the gluten-free subjects.
 As for arsenic, the toxicity levels were twice as high in the urine for those on the diet.
-Ultimately, the results indicate that metal toxicity is higher in subjects following the gluten-free diet than those who eat gluten.
+Ultimately, the results indicate that metal toxicity is higher in subjects following the gluten-free diet than in those who eat gluten.

 The researchers add that: